huggingface/datasets/datasets/cedr/README.md

 #### Who are the annotators?

 Only those of the 30% of the best-performing active users (by the platform’s internal rating) who spoke Russian and were over 18 years old were allowed into the annotation process.
-Moreover, before a platform user could be employed as an annotator, they underwent a training task, after which they were to mark 25 trial samples with more than 80% agreement compared to the annotation that we had performed ourselves.
+Moreover, before a platform user could be employed as an annotator, they underwent a training task, after which they were to mark 25 trial samples with more than 80% agreement compared to the annotation that the authors had performed themselves.

 ### Personal and Sensitive Information